contiv/vpp/docs/VPP_CONFIG_CAVIUM.md

-## Creating VPP startup configuration
+## ARM64 Cavium Thunderx - Creating VPP startup configuration
 This document describes how to create the VPP startup configuration file located at `/etc/vpp/contiv-vswitch.conf`.